Rolls-Royce Trent: Industrial Trent 60 Gas Turbine

 This derivative is designed for power generation and mechanical drive, much like the Marine Trent.
 It delivers up to 66 MW of electricity at 42% efficiency.
 It comes in two key versions DLE (Dry Low Emission) and WLE (Wet Low Emission).
 The WLE is water injected, allowing it to produce 58 MW at ISO conditions instead of 52 MW.
 It shares components with the Trent 700 and 800.
 The heat from the exhaust, some 416–433 °C, can be used to heat water and drive steam turbines, improving efficiency of the package.
-Besides Rolls-Royce, a leading packager of the Trent 60 is UK-based Centrax LTD, a privately owned engineering firm based in Newton Abbot, UK.
+Besides Rolls-Royce, the Trent 60 is also packaged by UK-based Centrax LTD, a privately owned engineering firm based in Newton Abbot, UK.

 Operational history

 First run in August 1990 as the model Trent 700, the Trent has achieved significant commercial success, having been selected as the launch engine for all three of the 787 variants (Trent 1000), the A380 (Trent 900) and the A350 (Trent XWB).
 Its overall share of the markets in which it competes is around 40%.
 Sales of the Trent family of engines have made Rolls-Royce the second biggest supplier of large civil turbofans after General Electric, relegating rival Pratt & Whitney to third position.
 By June 2019, the Trent family had completed over 125 million hours.

-Singapore Airlines is currently the largest operator of Trents, with five variants in service or on order, followed by British Airways with four variants in service.
+British Airways and Thai Airways are currently the largest operator of Trents, with four variants in service or on order, followed by Singapore Airlines and Cathay Pacific with three variants in service.

 Incidents

-On 17 January 2008, a British Airways Boeing 777-236ER, operating as BA038 from Beijing to London, crash-landed at Heathrow after both Trent 800 engines lost power during the aircraft's final approach.
+On 17 January 2008, a British Airways Boeing 777-236ER, operating as Flight 38 from Beijing to London, crash-landed at Heathrow Airport after both Trent 800 engines lost power during the aircraft's final approach.
 The subsequent investigation found that ice released from the fuel system had accumulated on the fuel-oil heat exchanger, leading to a restriction of fuel flow to the engines.
 This resulted in Airworthiness Directives mandating the replacement of the heat exchanger.
 This order was extended to the 500 and 700 series engines after a similar loss of power was observed on one engine of an Airbus A330 in one incident, and both engines in another.
 The modification involves replacing a face plate with many small protruding tubes with one that is flat.

-On 4 November 2010, an uncontained engine failure (explosion) occurred in a Trent 972-84 powered Airbus A380-842 (Registration VH-OQA) of Qantas Flight QF32 while en route from Singapore to Sydney.
-The cause was traced to an incorrectly manufactured oil feed stub pipe.
-For further details refer to the article on the Trent 900.
+On 4 November 2010, a Qantas Airbus A380-842 (Registration VH-OQA), operating as Flight 32 en route from Singapore to Sydney, suffered an uncontained engine failure (explosion) in one of its four Trent 972-84.
+The cause was traced to an incorrectly manufactured oil feed stub pipe cracking and causing a turbine disc to overspeed and fracture.
+In the aftermath of the incident, Qantas, Lufthansa and Singapore Airlines replaced their affected engines.

+Rolls Royce would pay a $104m settlement to Qantas, and introduce safeguards including a software fix to shut down the engine during an overspeed event.